 Operate at lower operating minima

-LPV enables more stable performance down to a 200 feet decision height, regardless of low-visibility conditions.
+LPV enables more stable performance down to a CAT I minima, regardless of low-visibility conditions.

 Illustration of a Cat I approach